Tuscany travel tips for women

 • Lost in Florence: A romantic drama set in Florence where a football player stays after heartbreak.

-• I Medici: Another great show on the famous family produced by Italian national TV Rai 1 and now available on Prime.
+• Medici: Another great show on the famous family produced by Italian national TV Rai 1 and now available on Prime.

 • Luna Nera: A fantasy Netflix show that has a trio of female main characters.